A New Great Wall -- Built Upward

 Space Pioneer and Deep Blue Aerospace: The Next Wave

-Then there is Deep Blue Aerospace, which has been making waves with its aggressive pursuit of vertical landing and reusability.
+Deep Blue Aerospace has been making waves with its aggressive pursuit of vertical landing and reusability.
 In 2024, Deep Blue Aerospace conducted vertical landing tests that demonstrated the kind of propulsive landing SpaceX pioneered with Falcon 9.
 Watching a Chinese private company nail a rocket landing on a test pad is a reminder of just how quickly technology diffusion occurs when capital, talent, and government support align.
-Deep Blue Aerospace's Nebula-1 rocket is being designed for full reusability, and the company has attracted significant venture capital backing.
+Deep Blue Aerospace's Nebula-1 rocket is being designed for full reusability, and the company has attracted Series B-IV financing implying a roughly $700–850M valuation as of early 2026.
+The investor pitch is the same as Pallas-1's and Tianlong-3's: be the second Chinese operator to demonstrate orbital booster reuse, and capture a slice of the Guowang and Qianfan megaconstellation manifest.

-Other companies worth watching include CAS Space (spun out of the Chinese Academy of Sciences), OneSpace (which attempted but failed to reach orbit in 2019), Linkspace (another vertical-landing test pioneer), and Orienspace, which conducted a successful orbital launch of its Gravity-1 rocket from a sea platform in early 2024 -- a vehicle capable of delivering over 6,000 kilograms to low Earth orbit on its very first flight.
+Other companies worth watching include CAS Space (spun out of the Chinese Academy of Sciences — Kinetica-1 has now flown 12 times and Kinetica-2 reached orbit on its maiden flight, with a CNY 4.3B (~$607M) Shanghai STAR Market IPO filed at a ~$1.6B implied valuation), OneSpace (which attempted but failed to reach orbit in 2019), Linkspace (another vertical-landing test pioneer), and Orienspace, which conducted a successful orbital launch of its Gravity-1 rocket from a sea platform in January 2024 — a vehicle capable of delivering over 6,000 kilograms to low Earth orbit on its very first flight, making it the most powerful operational solid-propellant rocket in the world at debut.
+Orienspace is now developing the larger kerolox Gravity-2 with partial-reusability targets.

 Guowang: China's Answer to Starlink

-Deploying 13,000 satellites will require enormous launch capacity.
-This is precisely why the Chinese government has been so aggressive in nurturing private launch companies -- the state-owned rockets alone cannot meet this demand at competitive cost.
-The Guowang constellation creates a built-in market for every private Chinese launch company that can deliver reliable, affordable access to orbit.
-It also explains why so many of these firms are pursuing reusability.
-Deploying a mega-constellation profitably demands per-kilogram launch costs that only reusable rockets can achieve.
+Deploying thousands of satellites requires enormous launch capacity.
+This is precisely why Beijing has been so aggressive in nurturing private launch companies — state-owned rockets alone cannot meet this demand at competitive per-kilogram cost.
+The Guowang manifest creates a built-in market for every private Chinese launch company that can deliver reliable orbital access, and explains the parallel reusable-rocket race at LandSpace (Zhuque-3), Space Pioneer (Tianlong-3), iSpace (Hyperbola-3), CAS Space (Kinetica-2R), and Deep Blue (Nebula-1).
+Profitable mega-constellation deployment demands per-kilogram launch costs that only reusable rockets can achieve, which is why the next 24 months of booster-recovery milestones will determine who captures the deployment volume.

 The Policy Architecture Behind the Boom